 Conclusion

 On the basis of the Guttman analysis of the MIIPSS, the CR and CS values are evidence of a valid Guttman scale, which confirms the MIIPSS hypothesis.
 Thus, the findings of the present study constitute an important initial validation of the current scale.
 Researchers could use the MIIPSS as a tool to measure the prejudicial stereotyping in investigative interviews and interviewers’ can also use MIIPSS to examine their attitudes towards different groups or individuals suspected of different types of crimes.
 As a consequence opportunities, the MIIPSS not only enable the researchers and police supervisors to measure the police interviewers’ possible negative stereotypes towards suspects but also may suggest why interviewers’ presume suspects guilty prior to an interview.
+The MIIPSS provides researchers with opportunities to more scientifically measure police officers’ prejudicial attitudes when conducting research in either experimental or naturalistic settings.

 References